ArashTechDev/WEB322-Arashdeep-Singh/assgn-five-grade.md

 | delete product api                           | 10     | 10 |
 | product no longer in list                    | 10     | 10 |

-## Total Score: NA / 100
+## Total Score: 100 / 100

-Assuming you ran out of time.
-Afraid I can't give you any points for this assignment.
+Excellent work!
+Glad I saw your message.
+I nearly had you down for a zero.

+For the record another repo was not required.
+It worked great, but you could have juts put the code at the root of your repo.